The Application Process

 The staffing appeal process gives an unsuccessful candidate, who feels a procedural error occurred, the opportunity to appeal the staffing decision.
 A hearing may be conducted to review the process to ensure that procedural fairness occurred in the application of applicable legislation, guidelines, directives and procedures.

-Staffing Appeal guidelines and procedures only apply to an unsuccessful candidate who applied on a position up to and including Director level and who:
+The staffing appeal process is only available to an unsuccessful candidate who applied on a position up to and including Director level and who:

-• is eligible for priority consideration under the Affirmative Action Policy and who declared that priority eligibility prior to the proposed appointment; or
+- is eligible for priority consideration under the Indigenous Employment Policy and who declared that priority eligibility prior to the proposed appointment (which means prior to the verbal offer being provided to the proposed appointee); or

 An applicant who is eligible to file an appeal must do so within the following limits: